broeker/montana-tools-project/pages/initialvalues.md

       fieldWidth={"10rem"}
       />
 ```

-This will take some time to do for the rest of the forms so for now I have only completed it through the first few steps as a proof-of-concept.
+We didn't complete this effort throughout the app because it isn't clear if it will ultimately help development go faster, and some of the fields/pages (e.g. multiple checkboxes) may get a bit complicated.